jcrossley3/lein-modules/README.md

   the profile maps found among a project's ancestors, with the most immediate taking precedence, i.e. a parent profile will be applied after a grandparent.
-If found, the `:inherited` profiles will be applied before the `:default` profiles, but you can override this behavior by not creating any `:inherited` profiles and setting `:default` to be a composite of whatever profiles make sense for your project, including the default ones.
-This bears repeating: profile inheritance occurs whether you define an `:inherited` profile or not, because **all** profile maps from ancestors are automatically added to the child (excluding `:user` and keywords from the `:leiningen` namespace).
+If found, the `:inherited` profiles will be applied before the `:default` ones, but profile inheritance occurs whether you define an `:inherited` profile or not, because **all** profile maps from ancestors are automatically added to the child (excluding `:user` and any in the `:leiningen` namespace).
   Therefore, ancestor profiles such as `:dev`, `:provided`, `:production` or `:whatever` are [un]merged in the child as appropriate for the task at hand.

 * `:versions` - A mapping of dependency symbols to version strings.
 As a simpler alternative to Maven's dependency management, versions for